Europe’s top 10 dribblers, 2019-20: Traore, Saint-Maximin, Messi, Neymar…

 We wrote about Saint-Maximin being our favourite showboater in Ligue 1 last season so we were naturally delighted when Newcastle United signed him from Nice.

-He’s completed an impressive average of 5.7 too, and even when he fails – for example when he tried a rainbow flick over 6ft 4in Sebastien Heller – we’re usually left applauding the idea.
+He hasn’t let us down, and even when he fails – for example when he tried a rainbow flick over 6ft 4in Sebastien Heller – we’re usually left applauding the idea.

 2. Neymar – 6.1

 Neymar has only played 15 times for PSG in Ligue 1 this season due to injury problems, but he has still scored 13 times and provided six assists.